 Apply the principle of divide and conquer up the social ladder and you can see the damage that can be done.
 Challenge the definition of what a marriage or family is.
 Cause confusion as to when human life begins or about someone's gender.
 Openly question traditionally acceptable principles of morality and consider them outdated.
 Undermine the teaching authority of the church and encourage people to do what feels right or good for them.

 Jesus teaches us: "Every kingdom divided against itself will be laid waste, and no town or house divided against itself will stand.”
 (Mt.
 12:25) Abraham Lincoln used a similar phrase when referring to slavery in America: “A house divided against itself cannot stand.”

 So when things happen that cause division, dissention or disunity, be on your guard.
 Question whether love is motivating the situation.
 Is unity being fostered?
 Or is father being pitted against mother, one family against another, one town against another, Republican against Democrat, priest against priest, parish against parish, cardinal against cardinal, bishop against bishop?

-Otherwise, the consequences can be devastating to us all.
+Otherwise, the consequences will be devastating for us all.